akeneo/pim-helpcenter/content/updates/productivity/3-A-more-helpful-process-tracker.md

 # More helpful process tracker

 ## See all ongoing jobs
-::: meta-data type="Improvement" ee-only="false" link-to-doc="../articles/monitor-jobs.html"
+::: meta-data type="Improvement" ee-only="false"
 :::

-To give you more visibility and control on all PIM jobs, we added a new permission: `View all jobs in the Process Tracker` to see all jobs of any status under the Process Tracker.
+To give you more visibility and control on all PIM jobs, we added a new permission: `View all jobs in the Process Tracker` to see all jobs of any status under the process tracker.

 ## Easily stop ongoing jobs